-- Meet with various employers to find your dream job.
+- Meet with various employers to find your dream job or internship.

 - Interact with recruiters to discover new career opportunities.